Kipsigis people: Nandi Protest of 1923

+As an acknowledgement of his prowess as an interpreter, Arap Tengecha was sent to Kerendei in Maasailand (Narok) in 1921 to continue his work there, having mastered the Maa language and other languages such as Kisii, Luo and Swahili.
+In 1934, he was appointed to the exalted position of Chief of Bomet Location where he excelled in his new position as an administrator and enforcer of colonial policies.
+When the district administration was reorganised by District Commissioner Henry G. Gregory-Smith in 1946, Chief Tengecha, now a top favourite of the colonial government, was appointed the Chief of Bureti Location where he served until his retirement in 1961.
+In recognition of his “illustrious career” at his retirement, Queen Elizabeth II of England conferred on Chief Tengecha the coveted OBE (Order of the British Empire).

 World War II

 With the German, Italian and Japanese threat at the borders of the British Empire, many people were dragged into military service during World War II.
 In East Africa, a huge number of Kenyans were recruited to serve in the Burma and Ethiopian Campaigns.
-Known to the Kipsigis as 'Boriet ap Jeromaan, literally German war, the world event marks a period of time and denotes a generation where some of its youthful men either volunteered or were drafted into the King's African Riffles forces.
-In the 1940s, KAR soldiers were dispatched to fight German forces between what is Kenya-Tanzania border today, moreso in Taita-Tavetta.
-Apparently, Some were dipatched to join the fight in Burma and Japan.
+Known to the Kipsigis as 'Boriet ap Jeromaan, literally German war, the world event marks a period of time and denotes a generation where some of its youthful men either volunteered or were drafted into the King's African Rifles forces.
+In August 1914, during the First World War, KAR soldiers were dispatched to fight German forces between what is Kenya-Tanzania border today, moreso in Taita-Tavetta.
+During the Second World War in 1944, some were deployed to join the fight in Burma Campaign against the Imperial Japanese Army.
 After the war, African soldiers were forgotten and hardly any records of them and their accounts were kept.